apostrophecms/apostrophe-override-options/README.md

   'apos.analytics-button-widgets.eventIds': { $prependOnce: [ 'first-if-missing' ] }
 ```

+### Editable fields and `$append`, etc.

+For `editable`, specify the field name as the value, i.e. `{ $append: 'fieldname' }`.

+This does what you probably had in mind.
+If the field does not contain an array, it is treated as an array of one element as long as it is truthy or the *number* `0`.
+Otherwise it is treated as an empty array.
+So an empty field of type `string` does not change the array; a field with text appends that one value.

 ## Localization of default options

 This module also adds the ability to localize module-level default options directly in each module, when the `apostrophe-workflow` module is also present.
 This is a convenience that avoids the need to add a great number of `localized` overrides in `apostrophe-global`.
 The syntax is slightly different because the properties being modified belong to the same module.